jekyll/minima/_posts/2020-12-11-financial-planning.md

 ### Stocks
 If you have a full time job, you won't have the time or knowledge to manage a stock portfolio as well as professional brokers in Dalal street.
 It's smarter to buy a managed basket of stocks using mutual funds.

+### Make a will
+Write it and give it to trusted person.
+Better to get it written up by lawyer and get it registered (2k-5k cost)

 ## Mutual funds
 Check [valueresearchonline.com/funds](https://www.valueresearchonline.com/funds).